The 18 Biggest Unsolved Mysteries in Physics

 Inside you’ll learn about parallel universes, why time seems to move in one direction only, and why we don’t understand chaos.

 Editor’s Note: This list was originally published in 2012.
-It was updated in March, 2016 to include newer information and recent studies.
+It was updated on Feb.
+27, 2017, to include newer information and recent studies.

 What is dark energy?